SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 14. The Sidebar controls for the Jump Links Block.

 == Changelog ==

+= 3.9.6 =
+* ENHANCEMENT: Improved semantics and accessibility by wrapping Jump Links Block content in a `<nav>` landmark with a translatable aria-label.
+* ENHANCEMENT: Added full ARIA support to the Jump Links Block's collapsible button, including aria-expanded, aria-controls, and a dynamic "Show More" / "Show Less" label.

 = 3.9.5 =
 * FIX: To eliminate user confusion and create a distinctive name and slug for the WordPress Plugin directory, the plugin has been renamed "Search Appearance Toolkit (SEO 44)" and given the slug, search-appearance-toolkit-seo-44.